You want smart political talk without the meltdowns?

 You know, I said in 07, journalism's dead.

-They They have no impact anymore.
+They have no impact anymore.

 None.

-And it's evidenced by the fact that people tune them out as in the numbers that they do.
+And it's evidenced by the fact that people tune them out in the numbers that they do.

-Uh, and uh, we appreciate you, AJ.
+And we appreciate you, AJ.

 God bless you, man.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Hannity tonight, 9 Eastern on the Fox News Channel, the pastor of Charlie and Erica Kirk, Pastor Rob McCoy.
+Hannity tonight, 9 Eastern on the Fox News channel.

 He'll join us.

-Christy Gnome will respond to Gavin Newsom.
+Christy Noam will respond to Gavin Newsome.

 I don't think he has the authority to do so.

-We'll get her reaction to that, Senator Ted Cruz.
+We'll get her reaction to that.

 We'll see you then back here tomorrow.